Private city tour of Rhodes

 The city of Rhodes is an urban mix that perfectly reflects its exceptional historical wealth.
 It comprises indeed 2400 years of history and culture.
 Since its beginnings, Rhodes is a flourishing city of international fame, and played a dominant role in the history of the Aegean.
 It is at this glorious time that the Colossus of Rhodes was built and counted among the 7 wonders of the world.

-Crossroad of the maritime routes between East and West, it is here that the Knights Hospitalers of the Sovereign Order of St John the Baptist of Jerusalem took refuge after being chased of the Holy Land.
+Crossroad of the maritime routes between East and West, it is here that the Knights Hospitalers of the Sovereign Order of St John the Baptist of Jerusalem took refuge after being chased from the Holy Land.
 Decided to stay, they undertook fortification works that made of Rhodes an impregnable city.

 It is said that Mehmet abandoned his nickname of “Conqueror” after the defeat of his 100.000 men army before the walls of the city.